planetfederal/qgis-suite-plugin/doc/source/quickstart.rst

 Prerequisites
 -------------

-This tutorial assumes that QGIS and the OpenGeo Suite plugin has been already installed.
-It also assumes a local GeoServer instance and a PostGIS database installed with the parameters set by an OpenGeo Suite installation (GeoServer running on port 8080 and responding on ``http://localhost:8080/geoserver/`` and PostGIS running on port 54321).
+This tutorial assumes that QGIS and the OpenGeo Suite QGIS plugin has been already installed.
+It also assumes a local GeoServer instance and a PostGIS database installed with the parameters set by a standard OpenGeo Suite installation:

+ * GeoServer running on port 8080 and responding on ``http://localhost:8080/geoserver/``
+ * PostGIS running on port 5432

 You may need to adapt the examples as needed to fit your specific installation.